Generating a dynamical M2 brane from super-gravitons in a pp-wave background: Introduction

 \section{Introduction}

 In our previous work\cite{clone}, we find a dynamical creation and annihilation of a spherical D2 brane from N D0 branes via a background flux which extends earlier work of the static creation of a higher dimensional brane from lower dimensional ones via a background flux \cite{myersone,dtvone}.
 In this case, the background satisfies the bulk equations of motion only to leading order when the $N$ is large.
 In the present work, we try to study a similar problem but in a pp-wave background which is obtained from the pp-wave limit of either $AdS_4 \times S^7$ or $AdS_7 \times S^4$, and satisfies the bulk equations of motion exactly.
 In other words, we try to find how a spherical M2 brane can be generated dynamically from N super-gravitons (or D0 branes) once there is a non-zero excess energy.
 We still have three kinds of dynamical solutions as in \cite{clone} but now because of the very pp-wave background, two of the solutions differ from what we had there.
 For example, we no longer have the analogue of a photon creating an electron-positron pair in the presence of a background and then annihilating back to a photon.
 We don't have the analogue of a finite size dynamical configuration with negative excess energy.
 We actually always need a positive excess energy to have a dynamical configuration in the present case.
-We have two branches of solution for each given excess energy when it is below a certain critical value in the present case but in \cite{clone} we have only one solution for any allowed given excess energy.
-We have only one non-trivial finite size static configuration which doesn't preserve any SUSY but in present case we have two SUSY preserving BPS static configuration, one is the zero-size super-gravitons and the other the finite size giant.
+We have here two branches of solution for each given excess energy when it is below a certain critical value but in \cite{clone} we have only one solution for each given allowed excess energy.
+We have there only one non-trivial finite size but preserving no supersymmetry (SUSY) static configuration while in present case we have two SUSY preserving BPS static configurations, one is the zero-size super-gravitons and the other the finite size giant.
 In spite of these differences, there are still many similarities.
 For example, in both cases, the value of excess energy characterizes the behavior of the underlying dynamics.
 SUSY can be preserved only for vanishing excess energy.
-There is a transition behavior in both cases that signifies either a finite size can become zero or the change of branches of dynamical solution.
+There is a transition behavior in both cases that signifies either a finite size becoming zero or the change of branches of dynamical solution.
 At the transition value of the excess energy, the dynamical solution(s) can always be expressed in terms of elementary functions (rather than using, for example, Jacobian elliptic functions).